hakanonal/mastermind/docs/journal.md

             - isEnded method
             - play method
         - Maybe I can convert these into an  API that initiates a game and updates the stuture.
 That would be good baseline for the following future [card](https://github.com/hakanonal/mastermind/projects/1#card-50796246)
-        - I am considering to create seperate reposotory, becasue it will be easier to deploy to live.
-Ot is it?
+        - I am considering to create seperate reposotory for the front-end, becasue it will be easier to deploy to live.
+Or is it?
             - [This](https://blog.logrocket.com/build-deploy-vue-js-app-github-pages/) article is very helpful.
 It kinf of explains and also provides and automated node.js script file.
 But how the github pages work?
 I have very well understood how github pages are working.
 I hacve even created a test vue default project and deployed to [here](https://hakanonal.github.io/my-first-vue/dist/#/). the [repo](https://github.com/hakanonal/my-first-vue).
 To sum up:
                 - Create the vue.config.js file like [this](https://github.com/hakanonal/my-first-vue/blob/master/vue.config.js)
                 - dist folder should not be ignored by git.